sharmaeklavya2/harmonic-ip/readme.md

 ## Harmonic IP

 A python program that finds optimal solutions to the harmonic integer program.
+See my [paper on the harmonic function](https://arxiv.org/abs/2011.11618) for details.

 ## The harmonic integer program